btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 The file you have selected is an archive.
 The archive contains the directories and files in a compressed format.

 Currently UniPatcher can not extract archives, so you need to unpack your archive in a different program.
-I recommend a free program [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).
+I recommend a gratis program [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).

 #### The app shows the error: "This ROM is not compatible with the patch".